 • Allows in Natural Light.
 Day-lighting is one of the most effective ways to kill bacteria and other harmful microorganisms that can thrive in dark and moist environments.
 Natural light can also uplift the mood of a space and helps keep areas dry faster.

 • Saves you on Energy Bills.
 Allowing natural light to pass through enclosed spaces minimizes the need for increased lighting wattage.
-In addition, frosted glass can maintain the ideal indoor temperature since the filtered sunlight minimizes heat gain and prevents cool air from entering during the colder months.
+In addition, frosted panel can maintain the ideal indoor temperature since the filtered sunlight minimizes heat gain and prevents cool air from entering during the colder months.

 • Additional Layer of Protection.
 Tempered glass is safe and virtually impenetrable, which means it doesn’t easily break, and when it shatters, it breaks into small pieces preventing sharp edges from flying off into shards.

 • Easy to Maintain.
-Bathroom upkeep, especially the shower area, can be frustrating and time-consuming; with a frosted glass door, the smooth surface can be wiped clean with a damp cloth without the need for special detergents.
+Bathroom upkeep, especially the shower area, can be frustrating and time-consuming; with a frosted door, the smooth surface can be wiped clean with a damp cloth without the need for special detergents.

-Most frosted glass today is installed with a frameless shower enclosure and is held using stainless-steel hinges, joints, and brackets.
+Most frosted glasses today is installed with a frameless shower enclosure and is held using stainless-steel hinges, joints, and brackets.
 Stainless steel shower door handles, support bars, and other hardware fixtures won’t rust, preventing corroded material from seeping through crevices and joints.

 • Maximizes Space.
 With a thinner profile and versatility, frosted glass can be easily customized to fit your needs and the available space.
-Irregular or corner shower areas can also be accommodated with a custom frosted glass enclosure.
+Irregular or corner shower areas can also be accommodated with a custom frosted enclosure.
 They are also easily disassembled when you need to replace or renovate your room.

-Cons of Frosted Glass Shower Doors
+Cons of Opaque Bathroom Enclosure Doors

 • Not Safe for Earthquake Prone Zones.
-Locations with constant earthquake tremors or places along the seismic belts may consider installing a frosted glass door enclosure, especially for wide spans of frosted glass enclosures.
+Locations with constant earthquake tremors or places along the seismic belts may consider installing a frosted door enclosure, especially for wide spans of frosted glass enclosures.
 Glass, in general, is not designed to take up the horizontal loads and movements caused by earthquakes.

 • Alkali Corrosion.
-Like any other type of glass, frosted glass can corrode when enough exposure to solutions with high alkali solution.
+Like any other type of glass, frosted crystal can corrode when enough exposure to solutions with high alkali solution.
 As an average homeowner will unknowingly use solutions or detergents with high alkali content, it is best to regularly maintain and clean frosted glass doors and enclosures regularly.

 Types of Opaque Doors for the Shower Area